ashes999/learnhaxe/src/pages/about.md

 I created Learn Haxe to fill a void in Haxe learning.
 While Haxe sports excellent documentation (specifically, the API sections), a lot of good information lives on `old.haxe.org` or on the archived `nabble` forums.
 This confuses people.

-Anything that isn't trivial to Google, or lives primarily on `old.haxe.org` on the old forums, now finds a home here.
-I hope this will help people learn Haxe faster.
+I plan to post content on anything that isn't trivial to search out, or that lives primarily on out-dated websites.
+I also post lots of my own interesting experiments (such as my plugin architecture experiment).

 Below, you can find an excellent lists of blogs to follow on various aspects of Haxe.